wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/introduction.rst

 Shuffleboard
 ^^^^^^^^^^^^

-Shuffleboard is automatically configured to look for a NetworkTable instance from the robotRIO but **not from other sources**.
+Shuffleboard is automatically configured to look for a NetworkTables instance from the robotRIO but **not from other sources**.
 To connect to Shuffleboard, open Shuffleboard preferences from the File menu and select ``NetworkTables`` under ``Plugins`` on the left navigation bar.
 In the ``Server`` field, type in the IP address or hostname of the NetworkTables host.
 For a standard simulation configuration, use ``localhost``.

 .. image:: images/shuffleboard-networktables.png
    :alt: Shuffleboard connection settings set to localhost.